WebizenAI/devdocs/PermissiveCommons/PermissiveCommonsTech/PCTRequirements/PCTOntologyModelling.md

 ## PCT Ontology Modelling Requirements

 [[TheValuesProject]] seeks to employ various pre-existing well-known instruments; such as those that have been created via the United Nations and various other internationally well regarded groups and institutions, that are not presently available in an [[SemanticWeb]] based format.
-Some information about existing [[Ontologies]] is provided via that link (although, not exhaustively).
+Some information about existing [[SemWebOntologies]] is provided via that link (although, not exhaustively).

 In-order to support the [[SafetyProtocols]] and related ecosystems, some core work on the ontology methods is required; which will in-turn lead to the development of an ecosystem method for [[SocioSphereOntologies]] and [[BiosphereOntologies]] to compliment existing systems that are well defined for `owl:thing` related requirements.